 Berkman/Jackson Fellows in Urban Health is named for former CSU President Ronald Berkman, Ph.D. and founding Community Advisory Board President (and former Co-Director) Edgar B. Jackson, Jr., M.D.
-This program is a diversity initiative for underrepresented minorities OR first generation students from Cleveland/inner-ring suburbs whose path toward admission to medical school may be nontraditional, including students who need additional academic support or are making a career change.
+This program is an initiative for first generation students from Cleveland/inner-ring suburbs whose path toward admission to medical school may be nontraditional, including students who need additional academic support or are making a career change.
 We are particularly looking for students from Northeast Ohio who intend to return to the area to practice medicine.
 This program allows students to become more competitive and successful in the medical school admissions environment.
 Through coursework support, MCAT assistance and a two-year urban health curriculum, students invited to this program have the added support, experience and mentorship needed to be more attractive to many medical school’s admission committees.

 You must complete three steps toward becoming a Berkman/Jackson Fellow in Urban Health:

 - All applicants must complete a Berkman/Jackson Fellow's Application.

 - Have two recommendation forms submitted by professional, academic or other references.
 Forms must be completed and submitted by references.
 Send the following link to the persons completing each recommendation to access the form: https://www.csuohio.edu/pathways-practice/recommendation-form-and-submission

 - Send copies of ALL unofficial transcripts to email@example.com.

 When sending unofficial transcripts, attach ALL transcripts to one email.
 Include student's last name, first initial and "Unofficial transcript(s)" in the subject line.